aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

-# AWS IoT Core for LoRaWAN - transform a binary LoRaWAN payload into JSON
+# AWS IoT Core for LoRaWAN - deployable reference architecture for binary decoding with examples

-LoRaWAN devices often encode transmitted data in a binary format, as it increases transmission efficiency and improves battery lifetime.
+LoRaWAN devices encode transmitted data in a binary format, as it increases transmission efficiency and improves battery lifetime.
 However, as the data arrive in the cloud, many use cases require a structured format.
 Transforming the binary data into JSON, for example, enables filtering and enrichment using [AWS IoT SQL](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-reference.html) as well as acting on the data using [AWS IoT Rule Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).

+This repository can help you to accelerate development of your LoRaWAN-based IoT solutions by providing a deployable reference architecture with examples.
+Please select an option which fits your demands best:

+1. If you are looking for a hands-introduction into implementing a binary decoder for a LoRaWAN device and integrating it with AWS IoT services, please continue [here](#introduction).
+2. If you have a Node.js or Python binary decoder code for a specific LoRaWAN device and want to quickly integrate it with AWS IoT Core for LoRaWAN and further AWS services, please continue [here](#how-to-deploy-an-existing-nodejs-binary-decoder).
+3. If you want to learn how to build a new binary decoder in Node.js or Python and integrate the decoder with AWS IoT Core for LoRaWAN and further AWS services, please continue [here](#how-to-build-and-deploy-a-new-binary-decoder-for-your-lorawan-device).

+## Introduction
 This repository contains resources to quickly onboard included LoRaWAN devices or learn how to build your own binary payloads in Python or Node.js.
 These resources include:

 - Examples of binary decoders for a set of devices.
 These examples are in Python 3 or Node.js and will be deployed in an [AWS Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 Following devices are included: